Hot Flashes

 Most women will experience hot flashes during perimenopause; however, there are several things you can do to minimize the effects.

 When you experience a hot flash, you will feel sudden, intense warmth radiating from your chest, neck, and face.
 Your skin may become red, and you may sweat.
-Oftentimes, following one of these uncomfortable symptoms, you will become chilled if your body loses too much heat too quickly.
+Following one of these uncomfortable symptoms, you will often become chilled if your body loses too much heat too quickly.

-Although certain medical conditions can cause a hot flash, the most common cause is menopause, which is the time in a woman's life when her menstrual periods begin being irregular and her hormones fluctuate.
-BioProtein Technology supplements were developed to provide a woman with the formulas needed to slow down the aging process, regulate hormones, and optimize health.
+Although certain medical conditions can cause a hot flash, the most common cause is menopause, the time in a woman's life when her menstrual periods become irregular and her hormones fluctuate.
+BioProtein Technology supplements were developed to give women the formulas to slow aging, regulate hormones, and optimize health.

 Statistics to understand

-Approximately three fourths of women will experience hot flashes during their transition into menopause.
-On average, menopause symptoms continue bothering women between 6 months and five years after a woman reaches menopause; however, the symptoms can last as long as 10 years or more, which is why it is essential that you know how to relieve them quickly.
+Approximately three-fourths of women will experience hot flashes during their transition into menopause.
+On average, menopause symptoms continue bothering women between 6 months and five years after a woman reaches menopause; however, the symptoms can last as long as 10 years or more, which is why you must know how to relieve them quickly.

 What is it?

-When you experience a hot flash, it can cause a number of symptoms, including:
+When you experience a hot flash, it can cause several symptoms, including:

 • A flushed or red face